MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 This communication mechanism allows web content to pass messages to the host using native capabilities.

-As an example to understand the mechanism, when the WebView2 navigates to a URI, lets display that URI in the search bar and alert the user of the URI displayed in the WebView
+In your project, when the WebView2 control navigates to a URL, you'll display the URL in the search bar and alert the user of the URL displayed in the WebView2 control.

 1. In **MainWindow.xaml.cs**, update your constructor and create an `InitializeAsync` function as shown in the following code snippet.
 The `InitializeAsync` function awaits [EnsureCoreWebView2Async](../reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2#ensurecorewebview2async) because the initialization of `CoreWebView2` is asynchronous.